Grain

-A grain is a small, hard, dry fruit (caryopsis) – with or without an attached hull layer – harvested for human or animal consumption.
+A grain is a small, hard, dry fruit (caryopsis)–with or without an attached hull layer–harvested for human or animal consumption.
 A grain crop is a grain-producing plant.
 The two main types of commercial grain crops are cereals and legumes.

-After being harvested, dry grains are more durable than other staple foods, such as starchy fruits (plantains, breadfruit, etc.) and tubers (sweet potatoes, cassava, and more).
-This durability has made grains well suited to industrial agriculture, since they can be mechanically harvested, transported by rail or ship, stored for long periods in silos, and milled for flour or pressed for oil.
-Thus, the grain market is a major global agricultural market that includes crops such as maize, rice, soybeans, wheat and other grains.
+After being harvested, dry grains are more durable than other staple foods, such as starchy fruits (plantains, breadfruit, etc.) and tubers (sweet potatoes, cassava, and more).This durability has made grains well suited to industrial agriculture, since they can be mechanically harvested, transported by rail or ship, stored for long periods in silos, and milled for flour or pressed for oil.
+The grain market is a major global agricultural market that includes crops such as maize, rice, soybeans, wheat, and other grains.

 Cereal and non-cereal grains

 In the grass family, a grain (narrowly defined) is a caryopsis, a fruit with its wall fused on to the single seed inside, belonging to a cereal such as wheat, maize, or rice.
 More broadly, in agronomy and commerce, seeds or fruits from other plant families are called grains if they resemble cereal caryopses.
 For example, amaranth is sold as "grain amaranth", and amaranth products may be described as "whole grains".
-The pre-Hispanic civilizations of the Andes had grain-based food systems, but at higher elevations none of the grains belonged the cereal family.
+The pre-Columbian civilizations of the Andes had grain-based food systems, but at higher elevations none of the grains belonged the cereal family.
 All three grains native to the Andes (kaniwa, kiwicha, and quinoa) are broad-leaved plants rather than grasses.